 A third generation San Diegan, Jeff graduated from UCSD with a Bachelor’s Degree in Visual Art: Film and Video.

-The National Comedy Theatre was Jennifer Stopper's first real introduction to improv comedy, however she was never a stranger to the stage.
+The National Comedy Theatre was Jennifer Stopper’s first real introduction to improv comedy, however she has never been a stranger to the stage.
 As the daughter of a musician and sound designer, Jen grew up in and around San Diego theaters for the majority of her childhood.
-In 2005 she graduated from the San Diego School of Creative and Performing Arts, then went on to earn a Bachelors in English Literature from San Diego State.
-She has worked in entertainment at both Disneyland and Seaworld, and presently is the Site Supervisor for a before and afterschool program through the La Jolla YMCA.
-When not imparting her students with obscure Star Wars trivia or performing here at NCT, Jen enjoys singing and doing "anything creative anyone will let me get my hands on!"
+In 2005 she graduated from the San Diego School of Creative and Performing Arts.
+As if that did not already poise her for a lifetime of financial woe, she then went on to earn a BA in English Literature from SDSU so that she could be both poor and well read.
+Over the years she has worked in entertainment at both Disneyland and Seaworld, but particularly enjoys the family she has found here at NCT.

 Jessica joined NCT’s Sunday Company in the fall of 2012.
 After almost a year of performing with SunCo, Jessica was thrilled to become a member of the Main Stage Cast.
 Jessica performs regularly with the all-female group Lipshtick as well as a myriad of other Mash Up troupes.

 Prior to moving to San Diego, Jessica performed improv at the Maryland Renaissance Festival and with the Baltimore Improv Group.
 A native Marylander, Jessica misses Old Bay and crabs but enjoys being able to buy alcohol in grocery stores.